 Preventing Future Problems

 - Stand with one foot an arm's length away from a tree or wall.
 Place the other foot about 12″ behind.
-Put both hands on the tree or wall
+Put both hands on the tree or wall for support

 - Keeping both heels on the ground, bend the knee on the leg closest to the tree or wall.
 Lean forward, keeping the back leg straight.
-Hold the stretch for 15 to 20 seconds
+Hold this stretch for 15 to 20 seconds

 - Now bend both knees.
 Hold for 15 to 20 seconds.
 Then relax

-- Repeat 10 times.
-Then switch sides.
+- Repeat this process 10 times, then switch sides.

 Do you require an appointment?

 Would like to book an appointment with a Chiropodist to discuss your Foot and Ankle issues?
 If so, click this button to complete our appointment request form.